 Prioritisation & Productivity

-Self-discipline around focusing on only the important jobs and not allowing yourself to be sucked into social media and web browsing (those online summer sales anyone) can help you keep your time and mind on what needs to get done and leave you more time for those water fights!
+Self-discipline around focusing on only the important jobs and not allowing yourself to be sucked into social media and web browsing (those online sales and eBay finds) can help you keep your time and mind on what needs to get done and leave you more time for those water fights!

-Sometimes the kids just wanna play and they want to do what mummy or daddy is doing.
+Sometimes younger children just want to play and they want to do what mummy or daddy is doing.
 If you need to get a few emails done or organise some calls and younger ones are needing your attention or pestering to play, then why not turn work into a game?